What Is a Vanishing Deductible?

 A vanishing deductible — also called a disappearing deductible or diminishing deductible — is an optional car insurance add-on that rewards you for safe driving by gradually reducing your out-of-pocket deductible over time.
 Every policy period you complete without an at-fault accident or moving violation, your insurer applies a credit that shrinks your deductible, potentially all the way down to $0.

 This feature typically applies to your collision and comprehensive coverage — the two coverage types that actually come with a deductible.
 It does not affect your liability coverage, since liability has no deductible to begin with.
-To understand how deductibles work across all coverage types, check out our complete guide to car insurance deductibles.
+To understand how deductibles work across all coverage types, check out our complete deductible guide.

 How the Reduction Works